web-deps/odom/docs/api/component/component.md

 - `selector`:
   - Type: `string`
   - Required: Yes
-  - Usage: selecting an element specified
+  - Usage: Selecting an element specified

 - `selectAll`:
   - Type: `boolean`
   - Required: Yes
-  - Usage: determines whether all matching elements or only the first matching element must be returned from the function.
+  - Usage: Determines whether all matching elements or only the first matching element must be returned from the function.
 The default value is `true`.

 #### Return Value